The Forgotten Kid on Team ACE: Trevor Shanks

 IMG_9577

-Richard passed away in 2012 but his name and ACE are stapled in the history of BMX in the UK.
-You must be proud of having been involved in something so special in British BMX from the early years?
+Richard passed away in 2012, but his name and ACE are stapled in the history of BMX in the UK.
+You must be proud of having been involved in something so special in the early years of British BMX?

-I still have a couple of bikes & still go over.
-I was interviewed for the Rom Boys documentary which should be out later this year.
-As I said before although myself and Nikki Matthews were at the very start and got all the lads together to form the Ace team, my name is rarely mentioned only the guys who were lucky enough to move to the bigger sponsors – I stayed with the people who got into BMX to be loyal but had taken away just as quick.
-On the hand I still have a lot to thank; Richard, Don Smith and Dave from the shop I worked at for giving my name to Don otherwise I wouldn’t be here telling the story about Team Ace which may have never existed.
-I feel very proud to have been a part of although short lived a part of British BMX History and lucky enough to have rode with some of the riders who became top Pros and big names in the sport.
-I hope this is ok I told how it was and as much as I could remember as I am an old bugger now.
-Thank you for asking me to tell you my story as I said I am pretty much forgotten now.
+I still have a couple of bikes and still go over.
+I was interviewed for the Rom Boys documentary, which should be out later this year.
+As I said before, although myself and Nicky Matthews were at the very start and got all the lads together to form the ACE team, my name is rarely mentioned, only the guys who were lucky enough to move to the bigger sponsors.
+I stayed with the people who got into BMX to be loyal, but it was taken away just as quick.